jsambrook/common-sense/_posts/2024-10-11-assertion-checking.md

 SPI initialization fails safely if any unexpected conditions occur, rather than trying to initialize an SPI device with invalid parameters.

+In the case of an assertion failure, the system displays debug information and then takes some appropriate action.

+Depending on the use of the system, it may be sufficient to crash the system.
+This often means doing a processor reinitialization and then dumping the debug information to some kind of output device, such as the system console (if it has one) and then spinning in a tight loop.

+On other systems, it may be necessary to reinitialize the processor, log the assertion failure information in some way, and then restart.
+There are systems where this kind of reliability is necessary.

+When an assertion failure is detected, there is debug information that should be displayed and/or saved somewhere.
+This is often the contents of the general registers as they were at the point of the assertion failure, the conditional expression that triggered the assert (because it evaluated false) and some kind of source code identifier that indicates the location of the assert statement in the code.
+This might be source file and line number, or an ever-increasing integer code that never is reused in the code base.

 ## The Argument Against Assertions in Production Code